viktorchernev/DescribeCompiler/README.md

 ### 3. Result
 The final output will depend on the translator used - and you can easily write your own translator, or use the ones that are prebuilt for you.
 Here we are using a set of particular HTML templates to build a bare-bone website.
+The JSON translator is one of the particularly usefull ones.
+With that tanslator you produce JSON that can be consumed from web applications.

 ![pic3a](https://github.com/viktorchernev/DescribeCompiler/assets/72315339/36ae6997-82df-467e-b490-b7b9d63a860c)